 5. Color-Themed Events: Wear Pink for Breast Cancer Awareness (or color associated with a cause), Red for Christmas/Valentines/4th of July, Green for St. Patty’s and try a Black & White Party for any other month.

-6. Contest-Themed Events: Bring/wear the contest item.
+6. Contest-Themed Events: Bring/wear the contest item (or post a picture).
 Examples include: Ugly Sweater, Ugly Candle, Cutest Purse, Best-In-Shoe, and Scariest Halloween Mask.

 How Do I Invite People to the Theme Party?

 Every.
 Way.
 Possible.
 That means you might create a Facebook Event, send out an email follow-up and then text everyone a few days before as a reminder.
 Facebook is becoming flooded with event notifications, so don’t assume that just because friends are invited they’ll know about it.
 I’m getting better results with personalized invites via text and email.
 Graphics and videos are key to influencing invitees to attend your event.
 A picture is worth a thousand words, especially if you’re creating an invite via a Facebook Event, Evite or Newsletter.
 You can add a graphic to a text message, too!
 Use graphic design websites like PicMonkey or Canva to easily design awesome graphics in minutes.
-I used Canva (my new fave site) to design the graphic in this blog post.
-For better results, make a personalized video (under 1 minute) on your smart phone and email it to guests or add it to the Facebook event page.
+I used Canva (my new fave site) to make the balloon graphic on this blog post.
+Use Facebook Live to add to the fun by showing up dressed for the theme – and ready to party.

 What Type of Prize Drawings Should I Use at My Theme Party?